Prospective TOPS Students

 - Student demonstrates independent self-help skills.

-- Student demonstrates the ability to maintain appropriate behavior in a variety of settings.
+- Student demonstrates the ability to maintain appropriate behavior while independent on campus.

 - Student demonstrates the ability to accept feedback and direction from others and modify performance accordingly.

 - Student demonstrates independent travel skills and a willingness to learn new modes of transportation.

 - Student passes criminal background check and drug test for employment.

 - Student demonstrates a desire to work competitively in the community at the conclusion of the program.

 - Student agrees in writing to abide by all university and program rules.

 The application process consists of 2 phases: